-Figure~\ref{fig:demo} presents two samples of the visualizations for MoRe4D.
-They are evaluated under distinct user-defined camera trajectories: up-down movement, top-down viewing, forward-backward movement, and left-hand circling.
+Figure~\ref{fig:demo} presents two samples of the visualizations for MoGe4D.
+They are evaluated under distinct user-defined camera trajectories: top-down viewing, forward-backward movement, right-hand circling, and left-hand circling.
 These trajectories are designed to provide comprehensive multi-perspective observations.
 The rendered videos demonstrate that our approach consistently produces temporally coherent motion and maintains high-fidelity visual details across all viewpoints.
 The high-quality 4D point clouds produced by 4D-STraG provide a robust geometric foundation for rendering.
 The results further demonstrate the strong capability of our 4D-ViSM renderer in synthesizing consistent, high-fidelity videos under diverse camera paths, confirming its flexibility and generalization.